cfgauss/r-novice-gapminder/_episodes/07-data-frames.md

 [1] "list"
 ~~~
 {: .output}

+> ## Tip: Data Frames
+>
+> Data Frames are actually **lists** of **vectors**.
+So, while they behave similarly to vectors, there are some differences in some commands.
+>
+> For more information about lists, or other R data types such as matrices and arrays, check out the Supplemental Lesson [Lists and Matrices](https://carriebrown.github.io/r-novice-gapminder-2/02-additional-datatypes/)
+{: .callout}

 When `length` gave us 6, it's because gapminder is built out of a list of 6
 columns.
 To get the number of rows and columns in our dataset, try: